aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 Let's begin by labeling the three groups A, B, C such that:

-* A is the group with a high probability of voting and a high probability of voting 'no' on the referendum
+* A is the group with a high probability of voting and a high probability of voting 'yes' on the referendum
-* B is the group with a high probability of voting and a high probability of voting 'yes' on the referendum
+* B is the group with a high probability of voting and a high probability of voting 'no' on the referendum
 * C is the group of students that is not super motivated to vote and has a highly variable probability of voting 'yes' if they do show up to vote.

 To make things a little more concrete assume that:

-* Group A represents 3% of the total student body (roughly 500 students) and this group has a 95% chance of showing up to vote and only a 2% chance of voting 'yes'
+* Group A represents 3% of the total student body (roughly 500 students) and this group has a 95% chance of showing up to vote and only a 98% chance of voting 'yes'.
-* Group B represents 3% of the total student body (roughly 500 students), has a 95% chance of showing up to vote and a 98% of voting 'yes'.
 We can think of this group as the athletes + athletes' close friends
+* Group B represents 3% of the total student body (roughly 500 students), has a 95% chance of showing up to vote and a 2% of voting 'yes'.
 * Group C is the remainder (94% of the student body ~16,000), has probability of $pC.vote$ of showing up to vote and a 50% chance of voting 'yes' if they do show up

 We observe that in the 2016 Campus Elections at UCSC voter turn-out was approximately 40%.
 Assuming that Groups A and B have a very strong probability (on average) of showing up to vote, a vote probability for Group C that would be consistent with 40% total voter turn-out would be 0.4.